After completing the material in this chapter, you should be able to do the following:

 First, evaluate the likelihood of the event.
 We will categorize the likelihood as “low”, “medium”, or “high”.
 Much of this course will aim to teach you how to categorize potential legal events in this framework.
 For example, as we study intellectual property law you will gain a sense of the likelihood of being sued based on similarity of your trademark to existing trademarks, and as we study tort law you will get a sense for which torts are common and uncommon.
 We won’t use specific probabilities for these events in formal calculations, but you might think of a low probability event as one that rarely occurs for similar companies, a medium probability event as one that has occurred several times in the last year for similar companies, and a high probability event as one will almost certainly result in litigation.

 Next, categorize the severity of the outcome as “slight”, “manageable”, or “severe”.
 Again, much of this course aims to teach you which events are which.
 As you did the Exercise under “Legal Consequences” above, you likely started to see some of the newsworthy severe events faced by firms in your industry.
 For modeling purposes, a slight outcome is one which would not harm the financial health of the company in a significant way.
-An example might be a somewhat frivolous lawsuit which is settled as a for a few thousand dollars.
+An example might be a somewhat frivolous lawsuit which is settled as a "nuisance suit" for a few thousand dollars.
 A manageable outcome is one which would generate discussion among managers about potential budgets for a loss, such as a small-business customer injured in an accident who has major medical bills.
 This kind of outcome might worry managers, but does not risk the future of the business.
 A severe outcome is one which risks bankruptcy, criminal charges, or other substantial long-term consequences for the firm.

 Finally, decide the correct attitude towards risk.
 Is the firm risk averse, risk neutral, or risk seeking?
 In our model, the attitude towards risk forms the shaded “danger zone” in the grid, dividing causes of little from significant concern.
 The more risk averse the individual or firm, the farther up and to the left we shift the dividing line, and the more risk-seeking the firm, the farther lower and to the right we shift the line.
 An extremely risk averse firm would avoid even low probability severe events (as shown in the first figure below), while an extremely risk-seeking firm might avoid only high probability severe events (as shown in the second figure below).